DroneBridge/ESP32/README.md

 ### Compile
  You will need the Espressif SDK: esp-idf + toolchain.
 Check out their website for more info and on how to set it up.
  The code is written in pure C using the esp-idf (no Arduino libs).
+Compile using esp-idf v5.1:
+-   ESP32   `idf.py set-target esp32 build`
+-   ESP32S2 `idf.py set-target esp32s2 build`
+-   ESP32S3 `idf.py set-target esp32s3 build`
+-   ESP32C3 `idf.py set-target esp32c3 build`

  **This project supports the v5.1.2 of ESP-IDF**
  Compile and flash by running: `idf.py build`, `idf.py flash`